Misha-Mody/alumni-management-system/README.md

 # alumni-management-system

-1.1 Purpose
+1.1 Purpose:
 The purpose of this document is to give a detailed description of the Alumni Management System under the name of “Alumni+”.
 The document explains the purpose and the features of the software.
 It also includes a brief and crisp description of the interface, the constraints and the operation of the application.

-1.2 Intended Audience
+1.2 Intended Audience:
 The intended audience for this application are mostly the organization alumni ,the service provider i.e the operational head from the organization for the application and the application is also extended for the use of current members of the organization to a very limited extent.

-1.3 Product Scope
+1.3 Product Scope:
 The product mainly aims to manage the alumni of the organization and store information regarding each alumni which will be useful for the organization.
 Also, to connect the alumni of the organization amongst themselves as well with the current members of the organization.